aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/epub-converter/convert-epub-to-xps/_index.md

 Using convertEPUB() methods is the most common way to convert EPUB files into various formats.
 The following Java code snippet shows how to convert EPUB to XPS using Aspose.HTML:

 1. Open an existing EPUB file.
 In the example, we use the `openRead()` method to open and read an EPUB file from the file system at the specified path.
-1. Create an instance of [XpsSaveOptions.](https://reference.aspose.com/html/java/com.aspose.html.saving/xpssaveoptions)
+1. Create an instance of [XpsSaveOptions.](https://reference.aspose.com/html/java/com.aspose.html.saving/xpssaveoptions) Use the empty XpsSaveOptions() constructor to convert with the default save options.
 1. Use the `convertEPUB(stream, options, savePath)` method of the [Converter](https://reference.aspose.com/html/java/com.aspose.html.converters/converter) class to save EPUB as an XPS file.
 You need to pass the EPUB file stream, XpsSaveOptions, and output file path to the `convertEPUB()` method as parameters.

 {{< highlight java >}}